Some call it keto acne, keto hives, keto itch, or the scientific name, “prurigo pigmentosa”. But whatever you call it…

 Simple as that.

 When people transition to a ketogenic diet, they’re often overly concerned with keeping dietary fat as high as possible.
 Many people even push their fat intake to over 80% or more of their total calories.
 And believe me...I get it.

 Seeing positive results from a high fat diet can make you think, “if high fat is good, higher fat must be better”.
 I thought the same thing.

 But if you focus too much on increasing the fat percentage of your diet, you can end up with a real deficiency in dietary protein.
 And that’s when you may start to develop an itchy and unsightly rash.

 We don’t know exactly why a protein deficiency leads to keto rash.
 But we do know that it has something to do with the combination of protein deficiency AND high levels of circulating ketones.
 That’s why, for some people, a keto rash can even appear after extended periods of fasting!
 When protein intake drops and ketone levels rise, keto rash can become a serious problem.

 We do know enough about keto rash to propose an effective solution.
 And this isn’t just a theoretical solution.
 We’ve tested this ourselves and seen positive outcomes in countless others.

-If you want to treat keto rash, you need to increase your protein.
+If you want to improve your keto rash, you may want to try increasing your protein.